vilya/VGL/README.txt

   - Single window, set up for drawing into with OpenGL.
   - Customisable (by overriding) mapping of input events to GUI actions.
   - Default behaviour which maps input events to camera controls.
-- The usual 3D math classes:
+- The usual templated 3D math classes:
-  - Templated Vec2, Vec3 and Vec4 classes
+  - Vec2, Vec3 and Vec4
-  - Templated Matrix3 and Matrix4 classes
+  - Matrix3 and Matrix4
-  - A templated Quaternion class
+  - Quaternion
 - Support for loading (but not saving) a number of 2d image formats:
   - BMP
   - PNG
   - JPG
   - TGA
   - TIF
-  Note that you're expected to have libpng and libjpeg already installed on your system somewhere.
+  Note that you're expected to have libpng, libjpeg and libtiff already installed on your system somewhere.
 - Support for a loading (but not saving) a number of 3d geometry formats:
   - OBJ
   - PLY